go-sprout/sprout/docs/migration-from-sprig.md

 **Customizing the Logger**

 By default, Sprigin logs warnings to the standard `slog` default handler.
-You can provide your own logger to integrate with your application's logging system:
+You can provide your own logger to integrate with your application's logging system, using the `*With` variant of any entrypoint:

 ```go
 import (